WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC20/WWDC20-10605-Gain-insights-into-your-Metal-app-with-Xcode-12.md

 Learn how to locate graphics issues in minutes with Metal’s debugging and performance optimization tools in Xcode 12.
 We’ll show you how to diagnose problems quickly using Metal Debugger.
 Discover the new summary view, which suggests ways to improve memory usage, bandwidth, performance, and implementation of the Metal API.

-You should have a basic understanding of Metal to get the most out of this session.
-For background, watch “Harness Apple GPUs with Metal.”

 @Metadata {
    @TitleHeading("WWDC20")
    @PageKind(sampleCode)